 You cannot register your positive result at a Service NSW Centre.

-After you've submitted the form, continue to self-isolate for 7 days from the day you received your positive result and follow the advice from NSW Health.
+After you've submitted the form, self-isolate immediately for 5 days from the day you received your positive result and continue to follow the advice from NSW Health.

 You should tell all members of your household that you have tested positive.
 They must follow the household contact guidelines.